| Title: | Dirichlet Regression |

 the amounts of Albumin, Pre-Albumin, Globulin A, and Globulin B.

-a factor indicating whether the observations are old and classified (No
+Newa factor indicating whether the observations are old and classified (No) or new and unclassified (Yes).

 Aitchison, J. (2003).
 The Statistical Analysis of Compositional Data.
 The Blackburn Press, Caldwell, NJ.